StratosphereLabs/stratosphere-ui/src/components/Form/FormFileInput.md

 - `labelText: string`
   The label text to display for the input.
 - `name: Path<Values>`
-  The name of the field, as defined in react-hook-form.
+  The name of the field, as defined in `react-hook-form`.
 - `placeholder: string`
   The placeholder text to display in the input.
 - `showDirty: boolean`